ashley-cui/git-workshop-shaw/README.md

-# Git Workshop
+# Crash Course Git

 ## Intro
 ### What is git?
 Git is a command line version control tool.
-Essentinally, it tracks changes you make in a folder that you tell it to, and takes snapshots of those changes.
+Essentially, it tracks changes you make in a folder that you tell it to, and takes snapshots of those changes.
 Git is also particularly powerful for collaboration.

 ### Install git
 #### MacOS